minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

       The following procedure upgrades the MinIO Operator using Kustomize.

-      For Operator versions 5.0.1 to 5.0.14 installed with the MinIO Kubernetes Plugin, follow the Kustomize instructions to upgrade to 5.0.15 or later.
+      For Operator versions 5.0.1 to 5.0.14 installed with the MinIO Kubernetes Plugin, follow the Kustomize instructions below to upgrade to 5.0.15 or later.
       If you installed the Operator using :ref:`Helm <minio-k8s-deploy-operator-helm>`, use the :guilabel:`Upgrade using Helm` instructions instead.

       #. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.